 Imaging such as Ultrasounds, CT scans or MRIs can be used to evaluate the gland for stones, masses, or abscesses.
-Sometimes, a fine needle aspiration biopsy is helpful in the setting of a mass in the gland.
+Sometimes, a fine needle aspiration (FNA) biopsy is helpful in the setting of a mass in the gland.

-A lip biopsy of minor salivary glands may be needed to identify certain autoimmune diseases.
+A lip biopsy of minor salivary glands may be needed to identify Sjogren’s disease.

 How is salivary gland disease treated?

 For chronic obstruction or smaller stones sialendoscopy can be utilized.
 Sialendoscopy uses a very small lighted camera called an endoscope that is passed through the natural opening of the duct in the mouth into the salivary duct to retrieve the stone, dilate a narrowing or flush out the gland.
 This procedure is performed as an outpatient procedure, is minimally invasive, has few side effects and is well tolerated by patients.

 If a mass has developed within the salivary gland, removal of the mass may be recommended.
-Most masses in the salivary glands are benign (noncancerous).
 When surgery is necessary in the parotid gland, great care must be taken to avoid damage to the facial nerve (the nerve that moves the muscles of the face, eye and mouth) that runs through this gland.
 When malignant (cancerous) masses are in the parotid gland, it may be possible to surgically remove them and preserve most of the facial nerve.
-Radiation treatment is often recommended after surgery for cancers of either the parotid or submandibular gland.
+Radiation treatment may be recommended after surgery for cancers of either the parotid or submandibular gland.
 This is typically administered four to six weeks after the surgical procedure to allow adequate healing before irradiation.